 - Require students to reference course materials in their answers.
 Asking students to draw on course-specific materials in their answers makes it harder for students to copy/paste answers from other sources.

 - Rethink high-stakes assignments.
-High-stakes assignments, such as an exam that counts for 25% of the course grade, make it hard for a learner to rebound from a mistake.
+High-stakes assignments, such as an exam that counts for 25% or more of the course grade, make it hard for a learner to rebound from a mistake.
 If learners worry that a disastrous exam will make it impossible to pass the course, they are more likely to cheat.
 Rather than relying on high-stakes assignments/exams, opt for a course design that provides learners opportunities to grow and rebound from missteps.

 - Scaffold with objective quizzes/exams.
 Use low-stakes or ungraded, objective quizzes as formative assessments to help learners succeed on bigger assignments.

 - Ask learners to apply their learning.
 Develop application scenarios in your quiz/exam questions.
 Be sure that learners have not encountered these scenarios in practice quizzes or discussion prompts.